KOMA (FM): HD Radio

-KOMA transmits an HD Radio signal.
-That allows them to transmit the main programming on their first digital subchannel, while second and third subchannels carry other programming for listeners with HD Radio-capable receivers.
+KOMA transmits an HD Radio signal that allows them to transmit the main programming on their first digital subchannel, while second and third subchannels carry other programming for listeners with HD Radio-capable receivers.
 The programming is also relayed on analog translators for those without HD Radio-capable receivers.

 KOMA-HD2

-K225BN, the analog translator that relays KOMA-HD2, originally signed-on in 2013 as a simulcast of sister station KEBC and its programming.
+K225BN, the analog translator that relays KOMA-HD2, originally signed on in 2013 as a simulcast of sister station KEBC and its programming.
 In November 2014, Tyler moved the CHR/Top 40 programming branded as Now 96.5 from KRXO-HD3 and analog translator K243BJ (96.5 MHz) to KOMA-HD2 and K225BN.
 The station changed its brand to Now 92.9 to reflect the new frequency.
 That format was designed to compete with heritage Top 40 station KJYO.
 On December 23, 2015, KOMA-HD2/K225BN flipped to alternative rock, branded as 92.9 The Edge.
-The programming originally was entirely automated with no air personalities, but DJs are now heard in the midday and afternoon drive shifts.
-K225BN broadcasts from a tower located in Northeast Oklahoma City that is also used by other radio and television stations in the market.
+The programming originally was entirely automated with no on-air personalities, but DJs are now heard in the midday and afternoon drive shifts.
+K225BN broadcasts from a tower located in northeast Oklahoma City that is also used by other radio and television stations in the market.